KEYNOTE SPEAKER

 • Krystle Wittevrongel

 Beyond her research, Krystle is an active community advocate with over ten years of ongoing involvement in nonprofit and social service organizations, serving on boards and mentoring youth and professionals.
+She is also a proud wife, mother, and friend.

 • Anne Jordan